adrianomcr/vectorfield_stack/distancefield/README.md

 ## distancefield_class (python)

-This class is a implementation of the Euclidean distance vector field.
+This class is an implementation of the Euclidean distance vector field.

-The curve that will be followed can be defined in 2 ways; (i) by using a sequence o points; or (ii) by using a parametric equation.
-See the methods `set_trajectory` ena `set_equation`.
+The curve that will be followed can be defined in 2 ways; (i) by using a sequence of points; or (ii) by using a parametric equation.
+See the methods `set_trajectory` and `set_equation`.

 A simple way to use this class is to define an object (consctructor method `distancefield_class`), set the curve (`set_trajectory` or `set_equation`) and compute the vector field at a given point of space (method `compute_field_at_p`).